Originally published March 5, 2018.

 Is There a Science of Gratitude?

 Gratitude is highly correlated with well-being (Wood, Froh, & Geraghty, 2010).
 Gottman has consistently recruited this science of gratitude to craft powerful interventions that we use during couples therapy intensives.
 These interventions are designed to increase gratitude in committed couples.

 Human attention is like a muscle.
-It can be trained.
+It can be trained and directed.
 It can develop an Observing Self.
-When we focus on noticing a positive change and catch our partner doing something right, a moment of gratitude produces a chemical cascade which acts as a neurological medicine.
+When we focus on noticing a positive change and catch our partner doing something right, a moment of gratitude produces a chemical cascade that acts as a neurological medicine.

 How do we make sense of the good things in our lives?
 How do we decide to encounter the very notion of gratitude?

 If we are stuck in Yes…But:

 It implies that the first issue is subordinated to the second.

 But if we stop ourselves and try Yes…And:

 We include and expand what preceded.

 It can be neutral or positive.